SMVDGroup/SCORCH/README.md

 -verbose
 ```

-The `-verbose` flag is here used in conjunction with the `-out` flag, otherwise the progress indicators will be written to the results file.

 ### Importing SCORCH as a Python module

 The main function from `scorch.py` can be imported and used in other Python scripts.
 It takes a dictionary of parameters as inputs and returns a pandas dataframe of model scores identical to the normal scoring function output: